-- NOTE 1: At power-up, the motor current regulator will limit the 24-volt current to an average of less than 4.2 amps with 8 amp peaks.
-(See typical running and starting current waveforms, Figures 3 and 4.) - NOTE 2: Minimum current loading for each supply voltage is not less than 30% of the worst case average shown in the table.
-The 24 volt supply can have instantaneous minimum current 0.7 amp. - NOTE 3: The +5 and -5.2 volt supplies may share a common DC return.
+- NOTE 1: At power-up, the motor current regulator will limit the 24-volt current to an average of less than 4.2 amps for a maximum of 14 seconds with 8 amp peaks.
+(Worst case running and starting current waveforms, Figures 3a and 3b.) - NOTE 2: Minimum current loading for each supply voltage is not less than 30% of the worst case average shown in the table.
+The 24 volt supply can have instantaneous minimum current 0.3 amp. - NOTE 3: The +5 and -5.2 volt supplies may share a common DC return.
 The 24 volt supply shall have a separate return.